 - Continuous development allows you to improve existing functionality and add new functionality.

-- A faster workflow in comparison with the time and materials model, where the workflow is strictly planned.
+- A faster workflow in comparison with the time and materials pricing model, where the workflow is strictly planned.

 - The ability to optimize the product is important for product growth.